CMUAbstract/Graph-Reordering-IISWC18/README.md

     * Hub Sorting (based on [1])
     * Hub Clustering

-Details about finding the packing factor of graphs (must be in ligra-format [2]) and applying lightweight reordering can be found in the `Ligra` directory (**NOTE:**
+Details about finding the packing factor of graphs (must be in [ligra-format](https://github.com/jshun/ligra#input-format-for-ligra-applications-and-the-ligra-encoder)) and applying lightweight reordering can be found in the `Ligra` directory (**NOTE:**
 _Extensions to the GAP benchmarks coming soon_)